2015 AWARD WINNERS ANNOUNCED:

 Ross Coffin Purdy Award

-Important change to Purdy rules as of October 2013: The Purdy award shall be given to the author or authors who, in the judgment of the committee, made the most valuable contribution to ceramic technical literature during the calendar year TWO YEARS prior to the selection.
+The Purdy award shall be given to the author or authors who, in the judgment of the committee, made the most valuable contribution to ceramic technical literature during the calendar year prior to the selection.
+This previously was “during the calendar year two years prior to selection” but is now changed to the one year prior to selection.
+This change to the rules was approved by the Board in August 2015.
 A technical article is defined as a paper, article, or report published in a technical or trade journal, or in a bulletin from a school, laboratory, technical bureau, or experimental station, or in a pamphlet or book form.
 It must be complete and readily available to the public.

 2015 Award Winners